(This measure has not been amended since it was introduced. The expanded summary of the House passed version is repeated here.)

 Subtitle B--Extension of Highway Safety Programs

 (Sec.
-1101) Extends for the same period the authorization of appropriations for National Highway Traffic Safety Administration (NHTSA) safety programs, including:
+1101) Amends MAP-21 to extend for the same period the authorization of appropriations for National Highway Traffic Safety Administration (NHTSA) safety programs, including:

 Amends SAFETEA-LU to extend for the same period high-visibility traffic safety law enforcement campaigns under the High Visibility Enforcement Program.